component/classes/Readme.md

 # classes

   Cross-browser element class manipulation, utilizing the native `.classList` when possible.
+This is not designed to be a `.classList` polyfill.

 ## Installation